-Analysis | Ranking all 55 quarterback matchups in Super Bowl history
+Analysis | Brady vs. Mahomes is one of the greatest Super Bowl QB matchups ever.
+We ranked all 55.

 As one half of the broadcast duo that will call Sunday’s game for CBS, Romo has a vested interest in hyping the matchup, but he’s not alone in suggesting Mahomes vs. Brady will be the greatest QB showdown in Super Bowl history.
+At the very least, it’s in the conversation.

 “With all due respect to [John] Elway and [Joe] Montana, this is the best,” Pablo Torre said last week on ESPN’s “Around the Horn.”